algirdasc/expensave/README.md

 # About Expensave

 Expensave is an open-source application designed to help you track your personal and family expenses effortlessly, enabling better budgeting and financial management.
 Highly inspired by [Dollarbird](https://dollarbird.co/), Expensave offers intuitive features to monitor your spending habits and stay on top of your finances.

 # Support

 This open-source project is developed in my free time.
-You can support this project by click on "Sponsor" button above.
+You can support this project by clicking "Sponsor" button above.
 Your sponsorship would help me dedicate more time and resources to improve project, add new features, fix bugs, as well as improve motivation and helps me understand, that this project is useful not only for me, but for more users.